Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Transcript of The Video

 Ryoko: Thank you for joining us today at EJable.
-It’s really great to be able to have you on our site to share your experience because when I went through your LinkedIn profile, I saw that you’ve been in and out of Japan a couple of times.
-So, I was really curious as to your story and why you still choose to.
-Work here in Japan.
+It’s really great to have you on our site to share your experience.
+When I went through your LinkedIn profile, I saw that you’ve been in and out of Japan a couple of times.
+So, I was really curious about your story and why you still choose to work here in Japan.

 Nelson: Sure.
 And yeah.
 Thanks for having me.
 Actually, the very first time I came to Japan was through the internship program that my university offered.
 But there, you don’t get to pick exactly which country you want to go to.
-So, the first time I came to Japan was in 2012 for a three-month internship.
+So, I first came to Japan in 2012 for a three-month internship.

 Ryoko: OK, I see.